Do the preparation task first. Then read the article and do the exercises to check your understanding.

-96% of young people in the UK regularly use the internet to communicate according to a survey of 24,000 British people aged 9-11.
-A report shows that only 40% of young people know that personal information shared online stays online forever.
-There are about 250 million tweets generated every day and around 800 million Facebook users - that means a lot of information is shared online.
+In the UK 96 per cent of young people regularly use the internet to communicate, according to a survey of 24,000 British people aged from 9 to 11.
+A report shows that only 40 per cent of young people know that personal information shared online stays online forever.
+There are about 250 million tweets generated every day and around 800 million Facebook users – that means a lot of information is shared online.
 So are young people using the internet safely?

 Private or public

 Do you know how to change your privacy settings on social media?
 For example, you can click on the ‘flower’ icon or on ‘settings’ on Facebook to get to your privacy settings.
 Then you can decide who sees your posts and personal information: friends, friends of friends or everyone.
 Do you want everyone in the world to be able to see your email address or just friends?